lindsaytober/STA380-1/HW1/STA380_HW1_Yuan_Billy.md

 ### Part A

-To start, I will list all abbreviations that will be used in the solution.
+To start, the abbreviations that will be used in the solution are listed.

 -   Two categories of users: Truthful Clicker (*TC*) and Random Clicker (*RC*)